tmbeck/route53-dynamic-dns/README.md

 # Logs
 ## `STDOUT`
-When Node.js process starts it writes useful data to `STDOUT`.
+When Node.js process starts it writes to `STDOUT`.
+When run in a container, STDOUT is used for logging, otherwise, logs are written to `application.log`.

 Example output:
 ```
 Log4js initialized with level INFO

 Logs located in application.log in working directory

-If running in Docker Container use the following command to access a shell:
-   docker exec -it [container_id] sh
 ```

 ## `application.log`
-Application logs are written to `application.log` in root project directory.
+When not run in a container, application logs are written to `application.log` in root project directory.
 Log files are compressed and archived after reaching 10MB in size.
 The most recent 3 archives are kept in rotation.
 All other archives are deleted to keep footprint small.

 # Issues
 If you run into any issues, check to make sure all variables are set properly in `.env` or passed properly into Docker Container at runtime.
 If you are sure your environment variables are correct, please open an [issue](https://github.com/sjmayotte/route53-dynamic-dns/issues) and provide as much detail as possible.